LoliE1ON/Saberfy/README.md

 # Saberfy (WIP)

-Application for match and import your Spotify tracks with BeatSaver and BeatSaber.
+Application for match and import your Spotify tracks to BeatSaber.

 ![Saberfy preview](https://e1on.space/saberfy_v2.1.png)

 ### Features
-- Find maps by song or artist
+- Find maps by song or artist from BeatSaver
+- Import map to BeatSaber
 - Map sorting
 - Map preview